dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

 .. image:: /figures/dpf3_bad_found_spot.png

-In this case, we might already start to worry that something is not quite right.
+Presented with this view, we might already start to worry that something is not quite right.
 Instead of neat columns of points corresponding to a regular reciprocal lattice grid, the points are aligned in curved or even spiral tracks.
 Extreme cases of this may indicate something grossly wrong, like an inverted :math:`\phi` direction.
 In this instance the lattice is still detectable, just distorted.
 We understand this as inaccurate mapping from detector to reciprocal space.
 If the diffraction geometry model is wrong, then :program:`dials.reciprocal_lattice_viewer` can't calculate the reciprocal lattice position for each centroid properly.
 This can cause problems with indexing because that requires exactly the same step of mapping centroid positions from detector to reciprocal space.

 Notwithstanding these concerns, we press on into indexing anyway.